markoheijnen/grunt-glotpress/README.md

 Type: `String`
 Default value: `false`

 The textdomain that is used for WordPress.
-This is needed for the files (required).
+This is needed for the files.
+If not set, it will fallback to the slug.

 #### options.file_format
 Type: `String`